• 0

 Can you make raised beds without timber?

 Did you know you can build a raised bed without timber or stone?
 In Scotland, mounded soil beds are used in some allotments and gardens to create raised beds without wooden sides.
-These sloping beds are great if you're on a budget or if you want a more natural appearance to your garden.
+These sloping beds are great if you're on a budget or want a more natural appearance in your garden.
 These mounded beds can also reduce slugs, as there are no timber sides that stay damp, which can attract them!

 What is a Hugelkultur garden?